microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 YARP does not provide any built in transforms for modifying the request body.
 However, the body can be modified in custom transforms.

-Be careful about which kids of request are modified, how much data gets buffer, enforcing timeouts, parsing untrusted input, and updating the body related headers like `Content-Length`.
+Be careful about which kinds of requests are modified, how much data gets buffered, enforcing timeouts, parsing untrusted input, and updating the body-related headers like `Content-Length`.

 The below example uses simple, inefficient buffering to transform requests.
 A more efficient implementation would wrap and replace `HttpContext.Request.Body` with a stream that performed the needed modifications as data was proxied from client to server.
 That would also require removing the Content-Length header since the final length would not be known in advance.